 Established in 1965, the Equal Employment Opportunity Commission (EEOC) takes its mandate from several legislative points, namely Title VII of the Civil Rights Act.
-But even though most Americans are familiar with the acronym, they may not fully understand the various roles and functions the EEOC fulfills in American life.
-Below, we’ve compiled five of the most vital roles of this commission to educate even the most casual reader.
+Even though most Americans are familiar with the acronym, they may not fully understand the various roles and functions of the EEOC.
+Below, we’ve compiled six of the most vital roles of this federal agency to educate even the most casual reader.

 1. On the Lookout for Discrimination

-Perhaps the most important role of the Equal Employment Opportunity Commission is the enforcement of federal laws regarding non-discrimination in the workplace.
+Perhaps the most important role of the Equal Employment Opportunity Commission is enforcing federal laws regarding non-discrimination in the workplace.
 The EEOC is the first line of defense for the working body politic.
-These laws prevent employer discrimination by ethnicity, religious affiliation, gender and sexual orientation, sex, and other factors.
+These laws prevent workplace discrimination based on:

-They act in cases of age discrimination, misuse of genetic information, and enforce laws against the retroactive punishment of whistle blowers.
-Any business with fifteen employees or more is subject to these statutes, although age discrimination laws are applied to companies employing 20 or more individuals.
+The EEOC enforces federal laws against the retroactive punishment of whistle blowers.
+Most employers (including labor unions and employment agencies) with fifteen employees or more are subject EEOC laws.
+Age discrimination laws are applied to companies employing 20 or more individuals.

 2. Hearing Complaints in Mediation

 Before an employment discrimination case going before a judge and jury of peers, the EEOC seeks to mediate it.
 In the fiscal year 2020, the EEOC mediated 9,036 cases, with a resolution rate of 69.4 percent.
 While not all the cases that came before them were successfully settled outside of court, the Council possesses powers of enforcement that secured 6,272 individuals’ compensation for complaints lodged against current or former employers.